Spin excitation continuum to topological magnon crossover and thermal Hall conductivity in Kitaev magnets: Discussion

 We note that the results for the thermal Hall conductivity due to magnons in the FM Kitaev case (Fig. \ref{fig:thc_kitaev}(a)) were presented in a previous work\cite{mcclarty_topological_2018}. \citet{mcclarty_topological_2018} also studied the high-field topological magnon dynamical structure factor at zero temperature using LSWT, nonlinear spin wave theory using a $1/S^2$ expansion, and DMRG.
 In addition to the consistency of our MD results with theirs at high fields, we emphasize that our work is able to describe the entire crossover regime at finite temperature, especially at lower fields where magnon-based descriptions become unstable.

 Comparing the MD result of the dynamical spin structure factor and linear spin theory, we showed that there is significant nonlinear effects on the lower magnon band of the topological magnon spectrum in the crossover regime, whereas LSWT works well in higher magnetic fields.
-The thermal Hall conductivity is computed from LSWT, and it is currently not known how nonlinear effects can be taken into account.
+In addition, we see signatures of this crossover in the second derivative of the field-dependent thermal Hall conductivity. $\kappa_{xy}^{2D}$ is computed from LSWT, and it is currently not known how nonlinear effects can be taken into account.
 Hence, it is conceivable that the very low temperature behaviour of the thermal Hall conductivity in the crossover regime (or close to a phase transition) would deviate from the prediction of LSWT.
 Indeed, in a recent experiment with in-plane magnetic field\cite{czajka_planar_2022}, where thermal Hall conductivity was fit using topological magnon contributions, the very low temperature part of the data deviates from the LSWT prediction when the system is close to the critical magnetic field for the transition to the zigzag ordered state.

 A recent experiment on $\alpha$-RuCl$_3$ with out-of-plane magnetic field found a novel intermediate-field phase before the system enters the field-polarized state\cite{zhou_intermediate_2022}.
 The crossover behavior from the spin excitation continuum in an intermediate-field frustrated regime (or a putative spin liquid regime) to topological magnon regime in the \kggp model with out-of-plane field may be directly relevant to this experiment.
 In this case, one may be able to see such crossover in THz optical spectroscopy while scattering experiments at high fields may be out of reach.